-Exploration by Hamilton Hume, Charles Throsby, James Meehan and John Oxley in 1817-1820 made the early colonists aware of the proximity and good grazing potential of the southern tablelands.
-During the course of the 1820s an increasing amount of land in the area was settled and market centres were established along the major lines of communication south from Sydney.
+Exploration by Hamilton Hume, Charles Throsby, James Meehan and John Oxley in 1817-1820 made the early colonists aware of the proximity and good grazing potential of the Southern Tablelands.
+During the 1820s an increasing amount of land in the area was settled and market centres were established along the major lines of communication south from Sydney.
 The key centre for the Southern Tablelands was Goulburn.
-Governor Lachlan Macquarie ratified the name in honour of Henry Goulburn, secretary of the colonies.
+Governor Lachlan Macquarie ratified the name in honour of Henry Goulburn, Secretary of the Colonies.
 Goulburn Plains (now North Goulburn) was marked out in 1828.
 The old township was built around the confluence of the Wollondilly and Mulwaree Rivers.